 shake it up.
 Of course, you don’t need to wait until you’re nearly out to make this tangy dressing.
 Next time you’re whisking together a vinaigrette, just mix in a spoonful of jam.
 And any type will work.
 “Imagine if you ate salads five days a week,” says Ngo.
 “You could have different dressings every time if you switch up the sweetener component.
 A sampler pack of jams would be good to have in your fridge for this reason,” she explains.

-Miso, or fermented soybean paste, packs a seriously salty umami punch.
+Miso packs a seriously salty umami punch.
 Try using miso along with your favourite oil, rice vinegar (remember the 3:1 ratio) and a sweetener (honey or maple syrup would be particularly delish).
-Since miso has such a distinctive and strong flavour, Ngo says this vinaigrette can also double as a marinade for pork or tofu.
+Ngo says this vinaigrette can also double as a marinade for pork or tofu.
 And if you don’t feel like freestyling, follow the steps in this easy citrus and miso dressing recipe.

-Tahini is having a moment, and rightfully so.
 A dollop of this sesame paste works perfectly in all sorts of sweet and savoury dishes, including in salad dressing.
 It acts an emulsifier and adds a creamy, nutty flavour to your basic vinaigrette.
-Try this easy lemon-tahini dressing and pour it over greens or even roast vegetables (like eggplant) at dinnertime.
+Try this easy lemon-tahini dressing and pour it over greens or roast vegetables (like eggplant) at dinnertime.